-Transformational leadership focuses on a “people-centered approach” that aims to inspire, empower and motivate subordinates.
-A leader following this approach would support his/her subordinates by constantly asking what he/she can do for them to make them more effective at their job — also known as servant leadership.
+Transformational leadership focuses on a “people-centered approach” that aims to inspire, empower and motivate one’s team.
+A leader following this approach works with subordinates to commit to a shared vision and goals for the organization, encouraging innovation and creativity in pursuit of those goals.
 Transformational leaders are inclusive, considering each individual’s unique needs, skills and motivations.
-They often have an “open door” policy in order to encourage dialogue and open communication.
+They often have an “open door” policy to facilitate more frequent and candid communication.

 Education is the Common Thread Among the Most Effective Police Leaders

-As social creatures, leadership and fellowship are embedded in almost every aspect of human life.
-And yet, the majority of people in supervisory or managerial roles today know very little about the psychology behind effective leadership — and have received no leadership training at all.
-While leadership can certainly be learned over the span of a career through observation and trial and error, higher education focused on leadership can greatly accelerate that learning by bringing awareness to different leadership philosophies and offering tools and strategies for employing those philosophies.
+While leadership can certainly be developed and refined over the span of a career through observation and trial and error, formal education focused on core leadership skills can greatly accelerate that process by teaching different leadership philosophies and offering tools and strategies for employing those philosophies.